Reza Shah: Foreign affairs and influence

 Not all observers agree that the Shah minimized foreign influence.
-One complaint about his development program was that the north–south railway line he had built was uneconomical, only serving the British, who had a military presence in the south of Iran and desired the ability to transfer their troops north to Russia, as part of their strategic defence plan.
-In contrast, the Shah's regime did not develop what critics believe was an economically justifiable east–west railway system.
+Reza Shah built a 1392 km-long rail line connecting the Persian Gulf with the Caspian Sea, using foreign technicians from countries with no historic interest in Iran—principally Germany, Scandinavia, and the United States—and not using foreign loans.
+According to Makki Hossein, this north–south railway line was uneconomical, only serving the British, who had a military presence in the south of Iran and desired the ability to transfer their troops north to Russia, as part of their strategic defence plan.
+Instead, the Shah's government should have developed what critics believe was an economically justifiable east–west railway system.
+In the decades that followed and continuing into the present, north-south transit is considered far more economically vital in comparison to west–east transit.

-On 21 March 1935, he issued a decree asking foreign delegates to use the term Iran in formal correspondence, as Persia is a term used for a country identified as Iran in the Persian language.
-It was, however, attributed more to the Iranian people than others, as Iran means "Land of the Aryans".
+On 21 March 1935, Reza Shah issued a decree asking foreign delegates to use the term Iran in formal correspondence, as Persia is a term used for a country identified as Iran in the Persian language.
+It was attributed more to the Iranian people than others, as Iran means "Land of the Aryans".
 This wisdom of this decision continues to be debated.
 Tired of the opportunistic policies of both Britain and the Soviet Union, the Shah circumscribed contacts with foreign embassies.
 Relations with the Soviet Union had already deteriorated because of that country's commercial policies, which in the 1920s and 1930s adversely affected Iran.
-In 1932, the Shah offended Britain by canceling the agreement under which the Anglo-Persian Oil Company produced and exported Iran's oil.
+In 1932, the Shah cancelled the agreement under which the Anglo-Persian Oil Company produced and exported Iran's oil.
 Although a new and improved agreement was eventually signed, it did not satisfy Iran's demands and left bad feeling on both sides.
+Unlike the British and Soviets, Germany was always in good terms with Iran.
+On the eve of World War II, Germany was Iran's largest ally and trading partner.
+The Germans agreed to give the Shah the steel factory he coveted and considered a sine qua non of progress and modernity.
+They began to form a stronger alliance as Iran started helping the Axis forces and Adolf Hitler's cabinet declared Iranians to be immune to the Nuremberg Laws, as they were considered to be the only people besides Germans to be "pure Aryans".
+In 1939, Hitler provided Iran with their German Scientific Library, which contained over 7,500 books on eugenics "to convince the Persians of the kinship between Germans and the Persians, the modern Aryans and the ancient Aryans".
+In various pro-Nazi publications, lectures, speeches, and ceremonies, parallels were drawn between the Shah and Hitler, and praises were given to the charisma and the virtue of the Führerprinzip.